jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     # AssertionError
     # NameError

-* I add an `import statement`_ for the missing name at the top of the file
+* then I add an `import statement`_ for the missing name at the top of the file

   .. code-block:: python